DORA vs APPI

 Why Organizations Use It

-Legally mandated to avoid fines up to 2% global turnover; mitigates systemic risks amid 74% ransomware exposure; enhances stakeholder trust and cybersecurity posture; drives investments amid rising threats like CrowdStrike outages.
+Legally mandated to avoid severe administrative penalties; mitigates systemic risks amid 74% ransomware exposure; enhances stakeholder trust and cybersecurity posture; drives investments amid rising threats like CrowdStrike outages.

 Implementation Overview

 Gap analyses, framework development, testing programs, vendor monitoring.
 Targets ~22,000 entities; proportional to size/complexity.
-Full application January 17, 2025, with ongoing audits and RTS adherence.
+Fully applicable since January 17, 2025, with ongoing audits and RTS adherence.

 APPI Details